koaning/psdoom/README.md

 uv run python -mpsdoom
 ```

-This gives you a TUI that should make it easy to find processes that you want to terminate.# psdoom
+This gives you a TUI that should make it easy to find processes that you want to terminate.